 Saying I’m sorry isn’t something a lot of people know how to do.
 It’s difficult for many reasons, which is why so many people often don’t say it–even during times when an apology is much needed.

 Love means never having to say you’re sorry” might be one of the most famous movie lines of all time.
 But while I’m a huge fan of the 1970 film,” Love Story,” I have to say I completely disagree with this now well-known catchphrase.
 If you are truly in love, there aren’t too many things that mean more than a warranted apology.

 But I feel like people have such a hard time saying ‘I’m sorry’ and I’m not sure why.
 Is it because pride gets in the way?
 Does a lack of self-awareness come into play?
 Do men and women not realize the positive impact a sincere apology can have?

 For answers to these questions, I reached out to Jason Price, Northbrook-based licensed marital and family therapist.
 Price said one possible reason people struggle with saying “I’m sorry” is fear.

-“Because they are admitting blame for something, some people feel that when they apologize, they are giving up control in some way,” said Price, who has been in practice for 17 years.
+“Because they are admitting blame for something, some people feel that when they apologize, they are giving up control in some way,” said Price, who has been in practice for well over 20 years.
 “The fear is that during the next argument, what they apologized for will be thrown back in their face.”

 In my opinion, there are two types of apologies: the “real” or sincere apology, and the insincere kind, said out of obligation or just to get the other person to back off and/or drop it.